Are you facing the dilemma of waterproofing an upper story wood deck after it has been built?

-Thankfully some very talented people have spent a lot of time working
+Thankfully, some very talented people have spent a lot of time working

-out all the details of making a wood deck waterproof.
+out all the details of making a second level wood deck waterproof.
 They all focus on physically catching water under the deck with panels that act

 like a large eaves trough.

 Here are the ones that first come to mind for me: